brian-peter-dickson/draft-dickson-dnsop-ds-hack/draft-dickson-dnsop-ds-hack.md

 The glue AAAA records are canonicalized and sorted according to the DNSSEC signing process {{!RFC4034}}, including removing any label compression, and normalizing the character cases.
 The entirety of the records are concatenated, and the result is hashed using the selected hash type(s), e.g. SHA2-256 for DS type 2.

 ### Example

+For example, if the original "glue" (unsigned) AAAA records are:

+    ns1.example.net IN 3600 AAAA standard-example-ip6-1
+    ns2.example.net IN 3600 AAAA standard-example-ip6-2

+There would be one DS record for each of the glue "A" records, with the canonicalized wire format of the entire record provided as input to the hash function.

+    FIXME replace 0xfffffffx with real example IP addresses (per IANA table of example IPs)
+    First A record's DS record:
+    wire_format(ns1.example.net) 0x01 0xXX 3600 0x32-hex-digits
+    Second A record's DS record:
+    wire_format(ns2.example.net) 0x01 0xXX 3600 0x32-hex-digits

+Then the resulting DS record is

+    FIXME - who is the right owner to use here?
+    (The glue owner name, or the zone owner name (bailiwick only)?) example.net DS KeyTag=0 Algorithm={TBD2} DigestType=2 \
+    Digest=sha2-256()
+    example.net DS KeyTag=0 Algorithm={TBD2} DigestType=2 \
+    Digest=sha2-256()

 # Validation Using These DS Records